Alexander de Seversky: Emigration to United States

 During the 1917 Revolution, Seversky was stationed in St. Petersburg and remained in uniform at the request of the commander-in-chief of the Baltic Fleet.
 In March 1918, he was selected as an assistant naval attaché in the Russian Naval Aviation Mission to the United States.
 Seversky departed via Siberia and while in the U.S., decided to remain there rather than return to a Russia torn apart by the Revolution.
 Settling in Manhattan, he briefly operated a restaurant.

 Aviation career

 In 1918, Seversky offered his services to the War Department as a pilot.
 General William Kenly, Chief of the Signal Corps, appointed him as a consulting engineer and test pilot assigned to the Buffalo District of aircraft production.
 After the Armistice, Seversky became an assistant to air power advocate General Billy Mitchell, aiding him in his push to prove air power's ability to sink battleships.
 Seversky applied for and received the first patent for air-to-air refueling in 1921.
-Over the next few years, 364 patent claims were made, among them the first gyroscopically stabilized bombsight, which Seversky developed with Sperry Gyroscope Company in 1923.
+Over the next few years, he would go on to make 364 patent claims, among them the first gyroscopically stabilized bombsight, which Seversky developed with Sperry Gyroscope Company in 1923.
 After joining the Army Air Corps Reserve, Seversky was commissioned a major in 1928.